Connall1234/ci-project-5-frontend/README.md

 - **Scenario**: Alice has just discovered the application and is exploring its features for the first time.
 - **Experience**:
   - **Sign-Up Form**: Alice uses the sign-up form to create a new account.
-The process is clear, and Alice receives a confirmation email after registration.
   - **Sign-In Form**: Alice logs in for the first time using the newly created credentials.
   - **Initial Impressions**: Alice is impressed with the ease of registration and the application's overall layout.
 - **Desired Features**: